Counting Components of Hurwitz Spaces: Abstract

 \section{Abstract}

-For a finite group $G$, we describe the asymptotic growth of the number of connected components of Hurwitz spaces of marked $G$-covers (of both the affine and projective lines) whose monodromy classes are constrained in a certain way, as the number of branch points grows to infinity.
-More precisely, we compute both the exponent and (in many cases) the coefficient of the leading monomial in the count of components containing covers whose monodromy group is a given subgroup of $G$.
-By the work of Ellenberg, Tran, Venkatesh and Westerland, this asymptotic behavior is related to the distribution of field extensions of~$\mathbb{F}_q(T)$ with Galois group~$G$.
+For a finite group $G$, we obtain asymptotics for the number of connected components of Hurwitz spaces of marked $G$-covers (of both the affine and projective lines) whose monodromy classes are constrained in a certain way, when the number of branch points grows to infinity.
+More precisely, we compute both the degree and (in many cases) the coefficient of the leading monomial in the count of components of marked $G$-covers whose monodromy group is a given subgroup of $G$.
+By the work of Ellenberg, Tran, Venkatesh and Westerland, these asymptotics are related to the distribution of field extensions of~$\mathbb{F}_q(T)$ with Galois group~$G$.